BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 enters a step contest.
 Her ToneZone will submit elided daily counts of her steps, but the data must be validated since there are real prizes in the contest!
 Fortunately, ToneZone has its own private key.
-Data can be signed by them and submitted.
+Data can be signed by it and submitted.

-The data is heavily elided for this usage, something again automatically managed by the ToneZone:
+The data is heavily elided for this usage, something again automatically managed by the ToneZone UI:
 ```
 ELIDED [
     "device": {